RekGRpth/mustach/README.md

 The best way to use mustach is to copy the files **mustach.h** and **mustach.c** directly into your project and use it.

-Alternatively, make and meson files are provided for building `mustach` and a `mustach.so` shared library are included.
+Alternatively, make and meson files are provided for building `mustach` and `libmustach.so` shared library.

 The file **mustach.h** is the main documentation.
 Look at it.